Oh, cast iron, how I love thee

 Sometimes I wonder how I ever lived without a cast iron wok.
-If it wasn’t for my dear friend, Susie, I would still be stir frying with some pricey tri-ply stainless steel nonsense.
+If it wasn’t for a friend, I would still be stir frying with some pricey tri-ply stainless steel nonsense.
 After one test drive of the ol’ cast iron wok, my own mother was hooked.
 She was actually envious of my cookware!

 If you like to stir-fry, you must have a cast iron wok.
 No ifs, ands or buts about it.
 There is no other material that can hold heat the way cast iron can.
 When it’s well seasoned, the food will not stick.
 And with proper care, it only gets better with age.
 Of course it’s heavy as a mo’fo’, and you may have to store it in the oven when not in use because it’s too big for any conventional cabinets.
 It’ll be a bitch to clean, not because anything sticks to it but because it probably won’t fit in your sink.
-But the magic you can make with it is so worth it!
-Like this lovely dish.
+Oh, but the magic you can make with it...

 - 2 tbs oyster sauce